aved2/aved2/README.md

 # 💫 About Me:
 Hi!
-My name is Aditya, a student majoring in Computer Science and Mathematics at the University of Illinois Urbana-Champaign.
+My name is Aditya, a student studying Mathematics and Computer Science at the University of Illinois Urbana-Champaign.
 I am eager to use my knowledge and experience to create innovative software solutions in the industry. <br><br>

 ## 🔭 I’m currently working on:
 - Building AI/ML applications with TensorFlow